How to Teach Vocabulary to ESL Students: 5 Teaching Methods (and Activities) that Work Amazingly Well

 3. Build Confidence with Word Clusters

-They’re an old English teaching favorite that allows you to check in on your students’ comprehension levels quite easily.
-They could be a bit boring if you simply give your class a worksheet of word clusters to decipher—but you don’t want to be the boring English teacher.
+They also allow you to check in on your students’ comprehension levels quite easily.
+They could be a bit boring if you simply give your class a worksheet of word clusters to decipher—but you don’t want to be the boring English teacher, now do you?

 Word clusters basically map out relationships between words (see here).
 Students will need to identify which words are closely related and draw it all out.

 You may also want to consider using Visual Thesaurus for examples for this activity as well as further activities and learning possibilities.
 Visual Thesaurus is exactly what it sounds like, a thesaurus that uses word maps to display the relationships between words.
 Because of its interactive, engaging nature, students may end up using it not just to find the “right” word, but to add new words to their vocabulary without even realizing it!

 How to teach ESL vocabulary with word clusters:

 - There’s nothing wrong with a little competition, so pair up your students for this vocabulary building activity.
 Each pair will be competing for points and cluster champ bragging rights.

 - Browse your previous vocabulary lesson plans in order to find the target words you’ll use for this activity.
 You’ll want to have lots of descriptive words that are synonyms and antonyms to one another, if possible.
 Let’s say you decide to utilize the five to seven words you presented in context during the weather-related vocabulary building activity.
 These words will be the centerpieces for your students’ word clusters.